On average, homeowners can expect to pay between 8 and 20 cents per square foot for hydroseeding, or $3,485 to $8,712 per acre.

 Broadcast seeding offers significant cost savings as a DIY project.
 A bag of grass seed typically costs between $1.50 to $6.40 per pound, depending on the seed’s brand and grass type.

-Most homeowners spend $668 for professional seeding on an average-sized yard.
+Most homeowners spend $1,085 for professional lawn seeding on an average-sized yard.

 ✓ Easy to apply yourself